Blog – Posted on Friday, Dec 21

 A Guide to Cozy Mysteries

-Cozy mysteries are a subgenre of mystery novels that depict crimes “lightly.”
+Cozy mysteries are mystery novels that depict crimes “lightly.”
 This means that the stories don’t involve graphic depictions of sex or violence, and they typically play out in small communities — often British villages.

 Apart from acting as a counterpart to more “gritty” crime novels, here are a few more distinctions:

-While cozy mysteries find their roots in the classic detective novel (which existed long before the 1920s), they have their own set of distinct standards.
-Grab your magnifying glass and let’s take a closer look.
+While cozy mysteries find their roots in the classic detective novel (which existed long before the 1920s), they have their own set of distinct elements!
+Grab your magnifying glass and let’s take a look.

 Elements of cozy mysteries

 Usually an upstanding citizen who doesn’t have any formal investigative experience.
 The protagonists of cozy mysteries are typically well-educated and have jobs that entail frequent interaction with other people in their community.
-This is key to their involvement in the mystery, as they usually find themselves driven to investigate because they 1) find the body, 2) someone close to them is a suspect, or 3) the victim is someone that they know.
+This is key to their involvement in the mystery, as they usually find themselves driven to investigate because a) they find the body, b) someone close to them is a suspect, or c) the victim is someone that they know.
 Not to mention their innate curiosity (though most would call them busybodies) that makes it impossible for them not to search for clues.